joenilKK/crawlee-crawler/README.md

 1. Edit `src/config/local-config.js` to configure your target website
 2. Adjust selectors, URLs, and crawler settings as needed
 3. Set `headless: false` for debugging (see browser actions)
-4. Set `maxRequestsPerCrawl` to a lower number for testing
+4. Set `maxRequestsPerCrawl` to a lower number for testing, or -1 for unlimited crawling

+#### For Apify Deployment:
+1. All site configuration is taken from `src/config/local-config.js`
+2. Only `maxRequestsPerCrawl` can be configured through the Apify input schema
+3. This allows for consistent site configuration while allowing request limits to be adjusted per run

 #### Optional: Create Override File
 Create `src/config/local-config-override.js` to override specific settings without modifying the main config: